julienetie/wavefront/docs/collage.md

 const inlineNotice = paste('#mulit-line-notice', ({ text }) =>  `
 	<span id="inline-notice" >${text}</span>`
 )

 inlineNotice({ text:  '<strong>Notice</strong>: You are using an unsupported browser.' })
 ```

-**tl;dr**: Wavefront finds the DOM element via a given _selector_, using [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) CSS syntax.
-Then replaces the found element with the new markup defined in the _declarativeTemplate_.
+**tl;dr**: Wavefront locates the DOM element via a given _selector_, using [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) CSS syntax and subsequently swaps it with the specified markup outlined in the _declarativeTemplate_.

 ### What's happening?
 #### The Paste function
-1.  _paste()_ queries the DOM using the _selector_ for the element which will be pasted over.
+1. _paste()_ queries the target element in the DOM using the _selector_ which will be pasted over.
 2. _paste()_ will validate the new markup syntax to ensure there is no _JSX-like_ logic.
-3. _paste()_ returns the new **_Collage_** function that we name as _inlineNotice()_
+3. Upon completion, _paste()_ returns the new **_Collage_** function, which is assigned the name _inlineNotice()_

 #### The returned Collage function
-1. _inlineNotice()_ takes the **_props_** object.
-In the example we are using just one prop we are naming as **_text_**.
+1. **Parameter Input**: _inlineNotice()_ accepts a **_props_** object.
+In the example we are using just a single prop named **_text_**.
-2. Wavefront safeguard props against non-values to prevent "null", "undefined" and "NaN" values from being exposed.
+2. **Props Safeguarding**: Wavefront ensures that the props are shielded against non-values, preventing exposure of `null`, `undefined`, and `NaN` values.
-3. props are also escaped before being written to the DOM to restrict potentially malicious code.
-Therefore the _text_ will output as `'&lt;strong&gt;Notice&lt;/strong&gt;: You are using an unsupported browser.'` when rendered to the DOM.
+3. **Sanitization**: Prior to being written to the DOM, the props will be sanitization process to mitigate the risk of potential malicious code.
-4. _inlineNotice()_ can be called multiple times again with different text values
+4. **Multiple Invocations**: The inlineNotice() function is designed to be invoked multiple times, optionally with different values.

 ### Constructing user interfaces by collarging (Layering)
 <img  align="left" src="https://upload.wikimedia.org/wikipedia/en/6/6b/Hoch-Cut_With_the_Kitchen_Knife.jpg"  width="220" height="277" alt="An image of Hannah Höch's artwork - Cut with the Dada Kitchen Knife" title="Hannah Höch - Cut with the Dada Kitchen Knife">

-Wavefront works in a similar manner to how you would layer images to create collage art in the real-world.
+Wavefront works in a similar manner to layering images to create collage art in the real-world.
 Consider the DOM as a state machine which represents the current state of the UI.

 Wavefront does not use a virtual DOM and does not depend on reading the DOM.
 The _declarativeTemplates_ you define can not only be layered anywhere on the page but can also be reused in innumerable ways as well as retained when using [**_slates_**](#).

 ### Logicless Templates
 Wavefront enforces a separation of logic and presentation.
 Separating visual building blocks from a logical system is a profound quality that is appreciated in many forms of engineering.
-This does not only separate concerns but also allows for people with different skillsets to have more focus on their specific tasks and goals.
+This does not only separate concerns but also allows for people focusing on different concerns to have more focus on their specific tasks and goals.

-The goal of Wavefront is not to exhaust you with a plethora of tools.
-Most of the Collage API functions are performing the same actions but with different intents.
+The aim of Wavefront is not to exhaust you with a plethora of tools.
+The majority of the Collage API functions are performing similar actions with different intents.

-###  Allowing markup though variables
+###  Markup though variables
-By default, all primitive-props are escaped.
-You can enable primitive-props as markup by prefixing `$$$` to the variable name.
-So if we were to rename the _text_ prop as _text$$$_ in the above code example it would output:

-`'<strong>Notice</strong>: You are using an unsupported browser.'`
-All variables prefixed with `$$$` are sanitized using the native Sanitizer API with the default configuration.

-> By design, Wavefront does not allow you to configure how variables are sanitized.
-We recommend creating your own Trusted Types policy outside of the framework if you need to whitelist HTML entities.
+You can think of Wavefront as a string-based JavaScript framework.
+Not only can you define a collage with markup syntax, but you can also take advantage of the powerful string manipulation native to JavaScript to manage your layouts using native data-methods.

+This is possible due to Wavefront's built-in sanitizer and direct insertion of text-nodes for text content.
+Wavefront also harnesses Trusted Types for modern protection which can optionally be polyfilled for unsupported browsers.

 ### The Collage Function
 The Collage function is a [lazy](https://en.wikipedia.org/wiki/Lazy_evaluation) function that is returned when creating a _declarativeTemplate_.